 In seeking a placement and developing a summer project, students should draw on the wealth of experiences of HLS students, staff and alumni:

 We encourage students to begin seeking a placement as early as possible.
 Between November and March, students should be in contact with prospective placement organizations to discuss the nature of the summer work and try to secure a firm offer of a position.

 - The International Legal Studies staff is available to discuss potential placement organizations and make recommendations to interested students.

 - Chayes Fellowship alumni can also serve as a resource.
-Please see Chayes Fellowships: Projects and Placements to view project summaries and lists of alumni by placement organization and region (with contact information).
+Please see Chayes Fellowships: Projects and Placements to view summaries of recent projects.

 - Students can review Chayes Fellows’ evaluations of their summer placements and of the Chayes program; additional evaluations are posted in OPIA’s online job search database in HELIOS.

 - Applicants may also find it helpful to speak with HLS students who have lived and/or worked in relevant countries or regions.
 For example, a directory of current LL.M. and S.J.D. students, who represent more than 65 countries and jurisdictions, is available in the Graduate Program office (WCC 5005).